 To promote the movie, the young actress, who was featured in a Hunger Games movie poster, graces the cover of Scholastic's Tribute Guide and has her own Rue doll, traveled around the country greeting fans and signing autographs on Lionsgate's mall tour.
 She also conducted numerous print, television and video interviews with media outlets such as Entertainment Weekly, People, Us Weekly, Publisher's Weekly, Seventeen, Essence, Vanity Fair, E!
 News and The Wall Street Journal.
 Singled out as one of Hollywood's young stars to watch by Rolling Stone, Paper and Ebony, Amandla made her mark as a fashionista, landing on magazine covers (Girls' Life and Justine), and earning kudos for her red carpet style.

 In November 2013 Amandla began a guest-starring, four-episode arc playing Macey, the daughter of Captain Irving (Orlando Jones), on the first season of Fox's Sleepy Hollow.
 Amandla appeared as series regular Halle Foster on NBCUniversal's Mr. Robinson opposite Craig Robinson in the summer of 2015.
 In January 2016 she traveled to Park City, Utah, to attend the premiere of her latest film, As You Are, which won a Special Jurat the Sundance Film Festival.

 Amandla appears in the visual album Beyoncé: Lemonade (2016).
-In March 2016 Fox 2000 won a heated bidding war for Angela Thomas' debut novel, The Hate U Give. with Amandla attached to star.
-The actress is also slated to star in the YA adaptation Everything, Everything (2017), the Amma Asante World War II vehicle, Where Hands Touch (2017) and the sci-fi thriller The Darkest Minds.
+In March 2016 Fox 2000 won a heated bidding war for Angela Thomas' debut novel, The Hate U Give, with Amandla attached to star in the lead role.
+The actress is also slated to appear in the YA adaptation Everything, Everything (2017), out May 19; the Amma Asante World War II vehicle, Where Hands Touch (2017); and the sci-fi thriller The Darkest Minds.